slds-lmu/paper_2019_variationalResampleDistributionShift/README.md

 ### Preparation
 - clone a new repository and go to the root directory
-- make build (30mins for the first run on fujitsu-celcius)
+- make build (30mins for the first run on fujitsu-celcius) # equivalent to python main.py --cluster True (train vae on all data and cluster)
-- make label (1 hours on fujitsu-celcius)
+- make label (1 hours on fujitsu-celcius) # equivalent to python main.py --labeled True --cluster True (train vae according to label and cluster each label, then merge)

 ### Evaluate Neural Network
 - change directory to refactor_Bayesian_CNN